-Credit Recovery: Students who are of junior or senior status and are credit deficient may have the opportunity to recover credit through Credit Recovery at NTHS.
+Credit Recovery: Students who are credit deficient may have the opportunity to recover credit through Credit Recovery at NTHS.
 Approval to participate in Credit Recovery must be granted by the building principal.

 Summer School: A required subject, which is failed, shall be repeated in summer school.
 A student and his or her parents are to assume responsibility for seeing that courses are made up.
-Summer school is offered through the Preble County ESC at the cost of the student and/or parent.
-Approval to attend summer school must be granted by the building principal.
+Summer school is offered through National Trail with details being sent out every April.